 MY BIG BACKYARD at MEMPHIS BOTANIC GARDEN - Memphis, TN [MASTER PLAN + FULL SERVICE DESIGN]

 In deciding to build a Children’s Garden, we solicited proposals from a number of designers.
 One of the smartest decisions we made was selecting Terra Design as our lead designer.
 Cindy Tyler became a trusted advisor and friend.
 Her work was flawless and her involvement with us challenged us to develop a higher set of standards and more creative programming.
-The end result was a world class Children’s Garden that has been widely acclaimed and directly contributed to increased memberships and attendance. -- Jim Duncan, Director
+The end result was a world class Children’s Garden that has been widely acclaimed and directly contributed to increased memberships and attendance. -- Jim Duncan, Director, retired

 A family garden destination unlike any other in the region, My Big Backyard (MBBY) offers over two pastoral acres bordered by towering southern magnolias and red oaks.
 MBBY immerses children into fifteen experiential learning galleries while reminding their caregivers how much fun it is to play outside.
 Children and their grown-ups are re-introduced to the simple pleasures of running on the lawn, splashing in a creek, and digging in the soil — “Fun the old-fashioned way!”